 Montville State School is committed to providing a quality, futures-oriented education that enables all students to achieve their full potential.
 Essential to effective learning is a safe, supportive and disciplined environment that respects the following rights.
 The rights of all students to learn; The rights of teachers to teach; The rights of all to be safe.
-At Montville State School, we value a rich creative learning environment that develops a strong sense of self and resilience.
+At Montville State School, we use our Virtues based learning approach to support and value a rich creative learning environment that develops a strong sense of self and resilience.
 Our engagement in academic, artistic, physical, spiritual, environmental and social activities assists us to thrive in our ever-changing multi-cultural society.